Frequently Asked Questions about the AMBCC

 Are migratory birds managed under ANILCA?

-The AMBCC is 13 member council comprised of one Federal representative designated by the Alaska Regional Director of the U.S. Fish & Wildlife Service, one State representative designated by the Commissioner of the Alaska Department of Fish & Game, and eleven representatives from the Alaska Native non-profit partners.
-Each faction is entitled to one vote.
+The AMBCC has 13 members: one Federal representative designated by the Alaska Regional Director of the U.S. Fish & Wildlife Service, one State representative designated by the Commissioner of the Alaska Department of Fish & Game, and 11 representatives from the Alaska Native non-profit partners.
+The federal, state and the 11-member Native caucus is each entitled to one vote.

 1. To ensure the conservation of migratory birds; and to perpetuate the continuation of the customary and traditional harvest of migratory birds by indigenous inhabitants; 2.
 To promote the co-management of migratory birds; 3.
 To develop recommendations for spring and summer subsistence seasons, methods, means and bag limits which are consistent with the customary and traditional uses of migratory birds and their eggs by Alaska’s indigenous inhabitants; 4.
 To recommend law enforcement policies and to assist in their implementation; 5.
 To develop cooperative programs to monitor migratory bird populations and harvests; 6.
 To promote, recommend and assist in migratory bird research and incorporate traditional ecological knowledge in migratory bird research projects; 7.
 To promote and recommend habitat protection policies; 8.
 To provide education and information to the public, appropriate management agencies, and other interested parties; 9.
 To provide guidelines within which the regional bodies can recommend harvest regulations and conservation measures, and; 10.
 To coordinate with other migratory bird groups, joint ventures, and teams regarding issues of common concern.